 Procession arrives at Fish Cross, along High Street to Market Square.

 RoM afternoon entertainment on Annan Academy playing fields

 Cornet, Matthew hands back the Burgh Standard following the presentation of chase, procession and other trophies.

 The Grand Finale.

-A perfect way to end a memorable day.
-A gathering of Massed Pipe Bands on Annan High St, around 20 from across Scotland and the North of England treat us to a display of pipes and drums.
-Presentation to competition winners followed by a medley from Annan’s own bands, Annan A.P.D Town Band, the Royal Burgh of Annan Pipe Band and Annan British Legion Juvenile Pipes and Drums.
+A great end a memorable day, the gathering of Massed Pipe Bands on Annan High Street.
+Around 15 pipebands from across Scotland and the North of England treat us to a display of pipes and drums.

 Annan Riding of the Marches